-Free shipping over Dkr 739
+Free shipping continues above Dkr 739

 In Nuovo Milano cutleries series, Ettore Sottsass offers an extraordinary version of the flat spoon "F. Point", which is named after the famous chef Fernand Point, one of the fathers of contemporary French cuisine.
 This particular cutlery is perfect for eating a fillet fish, enclosing two functions, knife and spoon, in one tool.